-While best-known for its live coverage of sporting codes and competitions from all over the world, Kayo subscribers may be left wondering what to do now that many leagues and sporting codes have put seasons on ice.
+While best-known for its live coverage of sporting codes and competitions from all over the world, Kayo subscribers may be left wondering what to do in the meantime while sporting codes slowly return to their regular season programming.
 But fear not sports lovers, there’s still a way for you to get your fix – documentaries.
 Kayo has a number of documentaries for viewers to binge while sporting codes take an unexpected offseason, and Canstar Blue has listed some of the best here.
 Thank us later.

 Best Sports Documentaries on Kayo

 Here are some of the best documentaries on Kayo, with more available:

 - Masterclass: Alyssa Healy

 - 10 Years On

 - Great Women: Stars of ODI Cricket